Association football tactics and skills: Combined team play using width and depth: Brazil vs Italy, 1970 final

 Beating a defence using width and depth.
 Astute use of the principles of width and depth led to the last goal of the 1970 FIFA World Cup final, considered by many to be the best combined team effort in Cup history.
 Almost all the players of Brazil touched the ball in this effort that penetrated one of the tightest defences ever seen, the famous Italian catenaccio "padlock" defence.
 The Italians used four defenders, plus a sweeper, Pierluigi Cera, behind the "back four."
 They relied on a counter-attacking game, deploying three midfielders and two strikers, and closely marked opponents man to man.

 This tight system however involved a "collapsing" approach that while packing the Italian penalty area and denying the Brazilian forwards much space, left relatively large gaps in midfield.
 See "Standing Off" defensive discussion above.
 Brazil's superb skills exploited this weakness, showing especially that any defence (whether man to man, zone or other variants) can be beaten using the principles of both width and depth.
 The weakness of the man to man system was also exposed.
 Italian left back Giacinto Facchetti dedicated himself to winger Jairzinho, shadowing him tightly wherever he went.
 Jairzinho cunningly moved off the right flank, opening gaps for others to follow as can be seen below.
 See "Switching the attack" and "Swapping wing men" above for discussion of this aspect of offensive tactics.

 Italian defence pulled left in quick sequence.
 Brazilian midfielder Clodoaldo began the move with a weaving dribble out to the left flank, that beat three men and essentially pulled the Italian defence in that direction.
 A fatal gap was thus eventually opened up for the run of fullback Carlos Alberto Torres on the right.
-Clodoaldo eased the ball to the Rivelino moving up on the left.
+Clodoaldo eased the ball to the Rivellino moving up on the left.
 Rivellino quickly played the ball forward to Jairzinho, who crossed the field to appear on the left flank.